 - To submit your order by email, complete all fields and save the form to your computer.
 Then attach it in an email addressed to email@example.com.

 - You may also print and mail/fax in the order form.

-- When we receive your order we will mail you a copy of your deposit receipt.
-You will not receive an email confirmation of your deposit.
+- When we receive your order we will email you a copy of your deposit receipt.

-- Approximately two years from the vintage date, we will alert you by mail when your futures are ready for pick-up/shipment.
+- Approximately two years from the vintage date, we will alert you by email when your futures are ready for pick-up/shipment.
 Final payment will be due at the time of pick-up or delivery.